rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

  - roscore: Master + rosout + parameter server (parameter server will be introduced later)

 ### Nodes
 A node really isn't much more than an executable file within a ROS package.
 ROS nodes use a ROS client library to communicate with other nodes.
 Nodes can publish or subscribe to a Topic.
 Nodes can also provide or use a Service.

 ### Client Libraries
-ROS client libraries allow nodes written in different programming languages to communicate:
+ROS client libraries allow nodes written in different programming languages to
+communicate:
  - rospy = python client library
  - roscpp = c++ client library

 ### roscore
 roscore is the first thing you should run when using ROS.
 You will see something similar to:
 ```
-ros@ros:~/catkin_ws$ roscore
+catkin_ws $ roscore
 ... logging to /home/ros/.ros/log/894496fe-1d6c-11e9-94b0-0800279864a6/roslaunch-ros-3962.log
 Checking log directory for disk usage.
 This may take awhile.
 Press Ctrl-C to interrupt